On transverse $R$-covered minimal foliations: Group invariant monotone graphs in the phase space

 \begin{proposition} The set of $\pi_1(M)$ invariant monotone graphs forms a discrete set of curves in $\cL_1 \times \cL_2$. \end{proposition}

-\begin{proof} Assume that $\pi_1(M)$ invariant monotone graphs forms a non-discrete set of curves in $\cL_1 \times \cL_2$.
+\begin{proof} Assume that the collection of $\pi_1(M)$ invariant monotone graphs forms a non-discrete set of curves in $\cL_1 \times \cL_2$.
 According to H\"older's Theorem, the action of $\cH$ on $\cL_1$ is semi conjugated to an action by translations.